mykeydoesotwork/dragon-bookmark-manager/README.md

 :warning: [Error icons created by Vectors Market - Flaticon](https://www.flaticon.com/free-icons/error)

 ## Privacy Policy
-The Dragon Bookmark Extension does not collect any data from the user.
+The "Dragon Bookmark Manager" does not collect any data from usage of the extension and does not attempt to "call home" in any way.

 ## License